 Recycling is a $200 billion industry, according to the Bureau of International Recycling.
 In most countries, recycling is perceived to be a governmental issue rather than a personal responsibility.
 In countries such as the United Kingdom and Germany, recycling is regulated by the government and in others, consumers are forced to recycle by law.

 1. Germany Recycles the Most in the World

-According to a World Economic Forum report, Germany has the highest recycling rate in the world, recycling close to 56% of its waste.
+According to a 2017 World Economic Forum report, Germany has the highest recycling rate in the world, recycling close to 56% of its waste.
 Germans like to see their country as a role model for recycling with strong rules regarding waste separation.
-In 2003, Germany’s Social Democrat/Green coalition government introduced Pfand (deposit) system which had an overwhelmingly positive effect on littering.
+In 2003, Germany’s Social Democrat/Green coalition government introduced the Pfand (deposit) system which had an overwhelmingly positive effect on littering.
 Pfand is an additional deposit you pay as part of the price of a bottle or can, which gets reimbursed to you when you return the container to a vendor.

 2. South Korea is the Highest-Ranking Asian Country for Recycling

 South Korea also implemented policies that include the banning of colored plastic bottles and PVC by 2020 and phasing out disposable cups by 2027.
 Waste disposal and recycling policies are set by the Ministry of Environment, and garbage collection is organized at a municipal level.
 Following this system is mandatory and penalty charges are levied for non-compliance.

 3. Oregon was the First State to Pass a Bill Intended to Increase Recycling

 Attempts were made to reduce litter through financial incentives – consumers were compensated for recycling soft drink and beer containers instead of tossing them in the trash.
 Today, many states including California have taken inspiration and instituted similar programs such as the California Refund Value that pays individuals for contributing certain items to recycling centers, as mentioned earlier.

 4. Sweden is Aiming for Zero-Waste through Panta

-5. Recycling Doesn’t End at Home
+7. Recycling Doesn’t End at Home